Guidance on Calculating and Administering Equitable Shares Reservations

 Section 18005 of the CARES Act requires school districts that receive Elementary and Secondary School Emergency Relief (ESSER) funds to provide equitable services to local nonpublic schools.
 The following guidance is intended to support implementation of CARES Act equitable services provisions in the context of ESSER funding.

-The Pennsylvania Department of Education (PDE), the nonpartisan Council of Chief State School Officers, and members of Congress of both parties found this position to be inconsistent with the plain language of the CARES Act; the administration of 2019-20 Title I-A funds that serve as the basis of CARES Act ESSER allocations to both states and local education agencies; and the goal of ensuring that limited, one-time, emergency funding reaches our most vulnerable students, wherever they attend school.
-Accordingly, PDE advised schools districts that the provision of equitable services to nonpublic schools under the CARES Act should be consistent with equitable services provided under Title I-A and a school district's equitable services share should be based upon the number of low-income children in each participating nonpublic school in the district.
+The Pennsylvania Department of Education (PDE), the nonpartisan Council of Chief State School Officers, and members of Congress of both parties found this position to be inconsistent with the plain language of the CARES Act; the administration of 2019-20 Title I-A funds that serves as the basis of CARES Act ESSER allocations to both states and local education agencies; and the goal of ensuring that limited, one-time, emergency funding reaches our most vulnerable students, wherever they attend school.
+Accordingly, PDE advised school districts that the provision of equitable services to nonpublic schools under the CARES Act should be consistent with equitable services provided under Title I-A and a school district's equitable services share should be based upon the number of low-income children in each participating nonpublic school in the district.

 *How are equitable services reservations calculated under the ESSER fund?